 What Has Changed?What Has Changed?

 When the first COVID-19 cases confirmed in early March, the industry took note but mostly carried on as usual.
 But that didn’t last long as the pandemic grew in scale and intensity.
-On March 20th, a crucial moment reached as Gov. Andrew Cuomo ordered all non-essential workplaces to close statewide.
+On March 20th, they reached a crucial moment as Gov. Andrew Cuomo ordered all non-essential workplaces to close statewide.
 For real estate agents and brokers, this meant an end to in-person showings and meetings.

 Despite the waves this initially caused, the industry quickly adapted and found new ways to carry on business.
 Online video conferencing and virtual home tours became the norm, laws passed to allow for online notarization, and virtual closings became an industry first.
 While most transactions that already started before the pandemic continued to move ahead, it was inevitable that we would see a significant slowdown in the market.
 Unable to do open houses or home tours, most sellers decided to pull their listings.
 Buyer interest also dropped off a cliff as many took a wait-and-see approach.
 For a while, there was real talk that we could be on the verge of another recession or market meltdown.

 Fortunately, things started to calm down a bit after that.
 While accurate data on the pandemic’s full effects won’t become available for some time yet, it looks like the worst of the predictions proved to be overblown.
 Much has changed, though, and those market forecasts made now seem irrelevant at the start of the year.

 So what is in store for us?So what is in store for us?

 Thanks to us knowing more about the virus and the trajectory for New York’s reopening, we can now be much more confident about what’s ahead.
 Here are our market predictions for the summer season and beyond price points to buyers’ wish lists.